 Los Nevados National Natural Park

 Within the park are three snow-capped volcanoes, Nevado del Ruiz (5,325 m or 17,470 ft), Nevado del Tolima (5,215 m or 17,110 ft) and Nevado Santa Isabel (4,950 m or 16,240 ft).
-There is also a myriad of lakes, such as the Laguna del Otún.
+There are also many lakes, such as the Laguna del Otún.
 The Nevado del Tolima and Nevado del Ruiz volcanoes are considered active.

 Los Nevados National Natural Park covers 583 sq km (225 sq mi) of rugged terrain along the Central Cordillera between the cities of Manizales to the north, Ibagué to the southeast and Pereira to the northwest.

-The park is located in the departments of Caldas, Quindío, Risaralda, Tolima and divided in the municipalities Villamaría, Santa Rosa de Cabal, Pereira, Salento and Ibagué.
+The National Park is located in the departments of Caldas, Quindío, Risaralda, and Tolima within the municipalities of Villamaría, Santa Rosa de Cabal, Pereira, Salento, and Ibagué.

 This rugged landscape was formed by volcanic activity and later sculpted by huge masses of glaciers.
 At their maximum extension, these glaciers covered an area of 860 sq km (332 sq mi).

-The Otún wetland system, located in Los Nevados National Park, was declared a wetland of international importance by the Ramsar Convention.
-The park's hydrographic networks supply water to over 2,000,000 coffee-growers in the region and to most of the rice and cotton crops in the Tolima Department.
+The Otún wetland system in Los Nevados National Park was declared a wetland of international importance by the Ramsar Convention.
+The park's hydrographic networks supply water to over 2,000,000 coffee growers in the region and most of the rice and cotton crops in the Tolima Department.

 Most of the park consists of páramo, a unique tropical high-altitude ecosystem, and super páramo, rocky terrain above the páramo and below the snow line.
 Páramo vegetation includes shrubs, grasses, and cushion plants (cojines).

 The super páramo has a stark, moonlike landscape, with occasional dunes of volcanic ash.
-Though it’s largely denuded of vegetation, bright yellow plants called litamo real and orange moss provides splashes of color.
+Though it's primarily denuded of vegetation, bright yellow plants of the litamo species and orange moss provide splashes of color.

 The area is home to 1,250 species of vascular plants, 200 bryophytes, 300 lichens and 180 macroscopic fungi.
-On the lower slopes and in the valleys the Andean wax palms are dominant.
+The Andean wax palms are dominant on the lower slopes and valleys.
 The upper Andean forest has trees reaching up to 30 m (98 ft) in height.

 Noteworthy birds include blue-crowned motmot, Yellow-eared parrot, Fuertes's parrot, rufous-fronted parakeet, Andean condor, brown-banded antpitta and ruddy duck.
-The bearded helmet crest hummingbird is endemic to the region.
+In addition, the bearded helmet crest hummingbird is endemic to the region.